AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 2 of 6).md

 ### 4.5 ChromaDB troubleshooting

 GitHub Codespace currently throws an error when importing the `chromadb` package.
-The system uses an unsupported version of `sqlite3`, which we need to create our local database.
+The system uses an unsupported version of `sqlite3`.

 ```sql
 >>> import chromadb